 Elizabeth lives in Sydney, where she can be found scribbling in cafés, indulging her love of both words and coffee.

 And just like last time, there will be a Twitter chat on Friday February 23!
 Chats tend to last about an hour long and are really fun.
 Join us by using #EsmePH on twitter and one lucky person will win a printed copy of the book, bookmarks, and stickers~ And who doesn’t like free stuff?
 More chances to win can be found here (Rafflecopter giveaway)

 Also, I am part of the beginning tour participants so I don’t really have any links right now for the other posts but expect them as the days go by.
 Most of them will be reviews but there will also be some other fun content like interviews and playlists

 Thanks for stopping by!
 And like always, if you’ve read the book, what did you think?
-Let me know in the comments section, on twitter, goodreads, and/or other places!
+Let me know!
 And if you haven’t checked it out yet, do you plan to?
 Has my rambling convinced you to?

 Enjoy my content?
 Want to support me?
 Feel free to follow me on social media (FB, Twitter), like this post, share it, and/or leave some comments so I know I’m not just screaming into the void!
 You can also support me by buying me a coffee ^^